The Programme Development Group (PDG) took account of a number of factors and issues when developing the recommendations.

 3.17 The PDG recognised that a number of existing activities and programmes aim to help people change their behaviour to prevent a range of diseases and conditions.
 It acknowledged that these activities and programmes could also help prevent type 2 diabetes and that many have been the focus of earlier NICE guidance.
 Similarly, the recommendations outlined in this guidance may have an impact on a range of other health conditions (including for example, cardiovascular disease, some common cancers, respiratory diseases and mental wellbeing).

 3.18 There are many reasons why people who are socially and/or economically disadvantaged can find it more difficult than others to change their behaviour (Swann et al. 2009).
-The recommendations in this guidance draw on NICE's public health guidance 6 'Behaviour change' (2007) in an attempt to address this inequality.
+The recommendations in this guidance draw on NICE's guideline on behaviour change: general approaches in an attempt to address this inequality.
 The aim is to create a local environment which encourages people in disadvantaged groups to make change.

-3.19 The PDG noted the recommendations made in NICE clinical guideline 43 'Obesity' (2006).
+3.19 The PDG noted the recommendations made in NICE's guideline on obesity.
 These focus on a range of effective, community-based programmes and stress the importance of ensuring interventions are tailored, long term and address both diet and physical activity.
 The guideline also outlines strategies for improving diet and increasing physical activity to help prevent obesity and minimise excess weight gain.

 3.20 The PDG discussed the links between sedentary behaviour and type 2 diabetes – and the need to encourage people to be more physically active.
 It was aware of evidence to suggest that a sedentary lifestyle may play a more important role than diet in the higher prevalence of type 2 diabetes among black and minority ethnic groups.
 NICE has published a range of guidance to help the whole population be physically active.
 The recommendations in this guidance attempt to address specific barriers to physical activity which might face populations at high risk of developing type 2 diabetes.
 However, more research is needed into how to increase physical activity levels among these groups.

-3.21 The PDG recognised that the success of interventions can depend on identifying local 'key players' and 'champions' and it looked to recommendations made in NICE public health guidance 9 'Community engagement' (2008).
+3.21 The PDG recognised that the success of interventions can depend on identifying local 'key players' and 'champions' and it looked to recommendations made in NICE's 2008 guideline on community engagement.
 It noted that, although some community leaders may be able to promote or help deliver type 2 diabetes prevention programmes, not all of them will be willing or able to do so – nor would it always be appropriate.

 3.22 The PDG acknowledged the need to consider risk factors and vulnerability at all stages of the life course.
 In particular, it recognised that maternal and early infant nutrition may be important in the prevention of non-communicable diseases such as type 2 diabetes.
 Interventions aimed at children are also likely to be crucial in reducing the prevalence of type 2 diabetes in the longer term.
 For example, preventing gestational diabetes and delaying the onset of type 2 diabetes until after childbearing age would reduce the risk of a child getting type 2 diabetes later in life.
 These issues were beyond the remit of this guidance.
 However, they are addressed in other NICE guidance.